MightyPirates/OpenComputers/README.md

     maven { url = "http://maven.cil.li/" }
 }
 dependencies {
-    compile group: 'li.cil.oc', name: 'OpenComputers', version: 'MC1.6.4-1.3.3.554', classifier: 'api' }
+    compile "li.cil.oc:OpenComputers:MC1.6.4-1.3.+:api"
+}
 ```
 Adjust the version number accordingly to the version you'd like to build against.

-To run the mod in your development environment, download the [`deobf` JAR from the build server][deobf-jar] and drop it into your dev env's `eclipse/mods` folder.
+To run the mod in your development environment, download the [`dev` JAR from the build server][dev-jar] and drop it into your dev env's `eclipse/mods` folder.

-Alternatively, leave out the `api` classifier and you can build against the deobf JAR directly.
+Alternatively, leave out the `api` classifier and you can build against the dev JAR directly.
 This way you don't have to add it to your mods folder, but you will have to add `-Dfml.coreMods.load=li.cil.oc.common.launch.TransformerLoader` to the VM options in your run configuration.

 If you have any questions, please do not hesitate to ask, either in the [forums][] or in the [IRC][irc]!